Lockheed Martin: 2020s

+In January 2020, the Naval Sea Systems Command awarded Lockheed Martin with a $138 million contract related with the AEGIS Combat System Engineering Agent (CSEA).
+The LMT Rotary and Mission Systems (RMS) unit of the company is to develop, integrate, test, and deliver the AEGIS Advanced Capability Build (ACB) 20 integrated combat system.
+Martin will work on the AEGIS in New Jersey.
+The project is expected to be completed by December 2020.
+In January 2020, the Pentagon found at least 800 software defects in Lockheed Martin's F-35 fighter jets owned by the US Armed Forces during an annual review.
+The 2018 and 2019 reviews revealed a large number of defects as well.
+In February 2020, Lockheed Martin acquired Vector Launch Inc's satellite software technology GalacticSky for $4.25 million after a bankruptcy court received no bids by the February 21 deadline.
 On March 16, 2020, Lockheed Martin announced that James D. Taiclet would replace Marillyn Hewson as CEO, effective June 15.
 In January 2021, Taiclet became chairman of the company as well.

 Lockheed Martin was sanctioned by the Chinese government in July 2020, October 2020, and February 2023 due to arm sales to Taiwan.
 On December 20, 2020, it was announced that Lockheed Martin would acquire Aerojet Rocketdyne Holdings for $4.4 billion.
 The acquisition was expected to close in first quarter of 2022.
 On February 13, 2022, Lockheed abandoned the deal following regulatory disapproval.

-In 2022, during the Russian invasion of Ukraine, major arms manufacturers, including Lockheed Martin, reported a sharp increase in interim sales and profits.
+In 2022, due to the Russo-Ukrainian war, major arms manufacturers, including Lockheed Martin, reported a sharp increase in interim sales and profits.
 In May 2023, Lockheed formed a new microelectronics subsidiary ForwardEdge ASIC to design custom application-specific integrated circuits for its customers.